 My research is primarily in the philosophy of mind and the history of modern philosophy (esp. the seventeenth century).
 I also have strong secondary interests in metaphysics, medieval philosophy, philosophy of language, and logic.

 I am currently working on two projects.
 The first is about the way we visually represent colors, locations, and durations.
 It draws heavily on empirical psychology, particularly psychophysics and cognitive psychology.
-As part of this project, Josh New and I are experimentally testing the link between cognitive speed and one's sense of time's passage.
 The second project is about the foundations of Spinoza's metaphysics.
 I hope to improve our understanding of his three basic, undefined relations: causation, conception, and inherence.
-I hope to use this to better understand his view of God and finite things, particularly their essences.
+I also hope to unravel his claims about God, finite things, and their essences.

 "Conception and Causation in Spinoza's Metaphysics,"